and STUDENT HANDBOOK

 A School Safety Committee sponsored by the school district, Murrieta Valley Council PTA and the Murrieta Police Department has mobilized patrols of parents and community members to monitor designated locations around district schools.
 To ensure student safety, Patrol members will keep a watchful eye out while students are on their way to and from school.
 Volunteers who complete the training will submit an application and background checks will be conducted by the Murrieta Police before they are assigned to the patrol.
 Training provided by the Murrieta Police Department covers Safety Patrol guidelines, and how to provide a vehicle, suspect or location description.
 Safety Patrol members have direct phone numbers to alert the school office and the Murrieta PD to any unusual, suspicious, or criminal activity they observe.
 The Murrieta PD will monitor all reports and investigate.
 All parents are invited to volunteer, just contact the front office with your name and phone number.
 Periodic trainings will be held at school.
 Anyone who observes unusual or suspicious activities around Buchanan is encouraged to contact the Murrieta Police Department’s 24 hour dispatch line at (951) 696-3615.
 Callers may also leave information on the anonymous Tip Line at (951) 696-1624

-Homework is defined as an assignment that reinforces a subject that has already been introduced.
+Homework is defined as an assignment that reinforces a subject or is an extension of what is being done in the classroom.
 Homework is completed outside of class time.

 Goals of Homework